iAmMe27/WoD/archive/DLAA.md

 # Enabling DLAA

-Enable the Upscaler in MO2, head in game and find the Upscaler MCM.
-Change the Upscaling mode to `DLAA` and done!
+Enable Upscaling Custom in MO2, if not doneso already, head in game and open the F4SE Menu Framework via the pause menu or by pressing `F1`.
+Customise Upscaling and Frame Generation options as needed.
+Done!

 <details>
 <summary>The below information is out of date and is only relevant to the old Upscaler and REACTOR ENB</summary>